CPA Magazine

 CPA Magazine is a tax and technology resource for accounting and tax professionals delivered in online digital, email and print versions.
 The headquarters of the magazine is in Southlake, Texas.

-Idiots' guide
+Summary

 CPA Magazine was founded in 2002 by editor/publisher T. Steel Rose, CPA.
 Rose founded The CPA Software News, now known as CPA Practice Advisor in 1991.

 Along with its website, CPA Magazine is a print and online tax and technology resource for practicing CPAs, EAs and tax professionals.
 Each issue provides Tax oriented Continuing Professional Education (CPE) for its readers.

 Both online and print content of CPA Magazine is focused on tax strategies and comparative reviews of tax and technology solutions for tax and accounting practices.
 Reviews include new features and quotes from users.

 Ownership

 CPA Magazine is a publication of Abide Media.

 Circulation

 CPA Magazine has a print circulation of approximately 20,000 certified public accountants (CPA), enrolled agents (EA), and tax professionals in public practice.
 Online metrics note more than 84,974 impressions per month (average: 2013–2014).